Akshu1226/Medical-Image-Processing/README.md

 2️⃣ Dataset Composition
 The data contains:

--MRI scans of the brain tumor in various stages.
+1.MRI scans of the brain tumor in various stages.

--Tagged tumor masks showing the tumor area.
+2.Tagged tumor masks showing the tumor area.

--Various types of tumours, making classification-based segmentation possible.
+3.Various types of tumours, making classification-based segmentation possible.